Hx00h4nf1/MySimple_Shope/README.md

-This is a simple project simulate How can admin create,read,update and delete emploees information):
+This is a simple project simulate How can admin create,read,update and delete employees information):
 [Demo](https://myshop375h.000webhostapp.com/)